 It was hard and exhausting and physically demanding in a way I never could have imagined.
 But at the same time, it was joyful in a way I hadn’t anticipated.
 This baby boy became my everything.
 And all of a sudden I realized that not only would my life never return to “normal,” but I didn’t want it to.
 Suddenly the idea of leaving my baby for five full days during the week terrified me.
 After a lot of soul searching, I contacted my law firm and arranged to work part time, which I considered to be a great compromise.

 It was the classic dilemma.
 I was trying to be all things to all people, and failing at work and at home.
-Demands at work didn’t operate on a part time basis, and I struggled to meet deadlines, attend client meetings on my days “off,” and participate in conference calls while changing a diaper.
-At home, I was never present—constantly checking my email and worrying about an issue in one of my cases.
-I was stressed, exhausted, and miserable on all fronts.
+Demands at work didn’t operate on a part-time basis, and I struggled to meet deadlines, attend client meetings on my days “off” and participate in conference calls while changing a diaper.
+In fact, on a few occasions, I even missed several phone calls from my clients.
+And no, it wasn’t the lawyer’s playing phone tag that made me miss these calls.
+It was because I was genuinely busy trying to juggle both my personal and professional life.
+When I was at home, I wasn’t really present – constantly checking my email and worrying about an issue in one of my cases.
+I’m not lying when I say that I was stressed, exhausted, and miserable on all fronts.